kindr3d/kindr3d/README.md

 ## TODO
 - [x] agree on the concept, sketch architecture and MVP
-- [ ] setup priorities for Micaela and Elvina
+- [x] setup priorities for Micaela and Elvina
-- [ ] setup linting rules and style preferences
+- [x] setup linting rules
-- [ ] figure out if we use branching or work in the master
+- [x] figure out if we use branching or work in the master
+- [ ] coding style preferences
+- [ ] config mongoose
+- [ ] env variables

 ## MVP
 Tool to create subreddit like study or reading groups with posts sorted chronologically that users can comment on.
 Comments are sorted by up/downvotes.